Max Dehn, Axel Thue, and the Undecidable: Introduction

-An example for this is the formulation of Hilbert's 10th problem \cite{hilbert1900}: \begin{quote} Eine diophantische Gleichung mit irgendwelchen Unbekannten und rationalen ganzen Zahlenkoeffizienten sei vorgelegt: Man soll ein Verfahren angeben, nach welchem sich mittels einer endlichen Zahl von Operationen entscheiden l\"a{\ss}t, ob die Gleichung in ganzen rationalen Zahlen l\"osbar ist.\footnote{Engl. translation: Given a diophantine equation with any number of unknown quantities and with rational integral numerical coefficients: To devise a process according to which it can be determined by a finite number of operations whether the equation is solvable in rational integers.} \end{quote} In another direction, Hilbert started to develop his program in proof theory (\emph{Hilbert's program}) after 1917 to obtain a solid foundation of mathematics with a finitistic method.\footnote{The finitistic approach rejects the use of infinite sets in proof theory.
-This is related to the intuitionistic and constructivistic ideas of Brouwer, Kronecker, and Weyl.} Hilbert showed a lot of optimism\footnote{See Hilbert's famous words: Wir m\"ussen wissen, wir werden wissen.} that all questions in mathematics could be settled.
-In 1928, together with Ackermann, he posed his famous \emph{Entscheidungsproblem} (engl. \emph{decision problem}).
-It asks for an algorithm deciding the provability of statements in first order logic inside axiomatic theories (or, by G\"odel's completeness theorem for first order logic, the universal truth in all models).
+In the early 20th century, the notion of algorithmic computability still had no underlying mathematically sound theory.
+Nevertheless people had a pragmatic idea what computability was supposed to mean, i.e., to reach a result in a finite number of computational steps.
+An example for this is the formulation of Hilbert's 10th problem: \begin{quote} Given a diophantine equation with any number of unknown quantities and with rational integral numerical coefficients: To devise a process according to which it can be determined by a finite number of operations whether the equation is solvable in rational integers.\footnote{German original in \cite{hilbert1900}: Eine diophantische Gleichung mit irgendwelchen Unbekannten und rationalen ganzen Zahlenkoeffizienten sei vorgelegt: Man soll ein Verfahren angeben, nach welchem sich mittels einer endlichen Zahl von Operationen entscheiden l\"a{\ss}t, ob die Gleichung in ganzen rationalen Zahlen l\"osbar ist.} \end{quote} In another direction, Hilbert started his program in proof theory (Hilbert's program) after 1917 to obtain a solid foundation of mathematics with a method he called finitistic.\footnote{The finitistic approach somehow rejects the use of infinitely many steps.
+This is related but not the same as the intuitionistic and constructivistic approach of Brouwer, Kronecker, and Weyl which Hilbert disliked.
+G\"odel's system $T$, or equivalently Gentzen's proof for the consistency of arithmetic, may also be considered as finitistic in some sense.} Hilbert showed a lot of optimism\footnote{See Hilbert's famous words: ''Wir m\"ussen wissen, wir werden wissen''.} that all metamathematical questions could be settled within a mathematical proof theory.
+In 1928, together with Ackermann, he posed his famous Entscheidungsproblem (decision problem).
+It asks for an algorithm in the spirit of Leibniz, which decides the provability of statements in first order axiomatic theories.
+By G\"odel's completeness theorem for first order logic, which he proved in his dissertation from 1929, this is equivalent to asking for satisfiability in all possible set--theoretic models.